If you want to increase your income but don’t have a college degree, you might feel like minimum-wage jobs are your only option.

-Median Salary: According to Glassdoor, side gigs like DoorDash pay approximately $12 to $17 per hour.
-Glassdoor also states that Instacart shoppers earn $11 to $25 per hour.
+Median Salary: DoorDash driver pay varies depending on numerous factors.
+Glassdoor states that Instacart shoppers earn $11 to $25 per hour.

-If you earn good tips, it’s relatively easy to make $20 an hour.
+If you earn good tips, it’s relatively simple to make at least $20 an hour.

 Tools Required: You need a vehicle for most food delivery jobs.
 Additionally, a valid driver’s license and car insurance are required.

 However, if you don’t have a car, it’s still possible to earn cash in some locations.
 Read our guide on top ways to make money with your bike by making food deliveries.

 Where to Start: DoorDash is an excellent choice if you want to deliver meals to people in your city.

 If you prefer delivering groceries, Instacart is a reliable job that pays $20 an hour or more.
 Most delivery app companies allow you to work when you want, making them great for people looking to make their own schedules.

 If you need a flexible schedule but don’t want to deliver food or groceries, there are other choices.
 Read our guide on the top weekend jobs to identify a suitable alternative.